 We had read a lot about scams against tourists and were well aware of the tricks that can be played, and how careful you need to be in some parts of South America, and indeed many cities of the world.
 In La Paz, we were told about the very scam that eventually befell us in BA.
 The fact we still became victims shows just how professional these criminals are.

 Our plan was to have a 24-hour stop in BA before getting a bus up to Iguassu Falls and heading into Brazil.
-We were very nervous about Brazil – talk in travel circles was that violent crime was on the rise, and it would not be safe.
+We were nervous about Brazil – talk in travel circles was that violent crime was on the rise, and it might not be safe.

 This was the setting as we arrived at the Retiro bus terminal at 9am on a Sunday morning, absolutely shattered after a long overnight bus journey from Mendoza.
 There was a light drizzle and we pondered getting a taxi to the hostel, but decided to walk seeing as it was only half an hour away.

 Emerging from the station we started walking along the edge of Plaza San Martin, a large park.
 It was busy, there were lots of people around and we felt safe.
 Our guard was completely down.